maghost/flutter-netflix-responsive-ui/README.md

-# Flutter Netflix Responsive UI Tutorial | Web and Mobile
+# Flutter Netflix Responsive UI | Web and Mobile

 ## Motivations
 I am a front-end engineer who loves to study new languages, technologies and implement different user interfaces.